-Under Schedule 1, paragraph 12 of the Health and Personal Social Services Act (Northern Ireland) 2002 of the Department's (Northern Ireland) Order 1999, the Department of Health, Social Services and Public Safety has directed the Northern Ireland Practice and Education Council for Nursing and Midwifery (NIPEC) to prepare for each financial year a statement of accounts in the form, and on the basis, set out in the Accounts Direction.
-The accounts are prepared on an accruals basis and must give a true and fair view of the state of affairs of NIPEC, and of its net resource outturn, application of resources, changes in taxpayers' equity and cash flows for the financial year.
+Under Schedule 1, paragraph 12 of the Health and Personal Social Services Act (Northern Ireland) 2002 of the Department's (Northern Ireland) Order 1999, the Department of Health has directed the Northern Ireland Practice and Education Council for Nursing and Midwifery (NIPEC) to prepare for each financial year a statement of accounts in the form, and on the basis, set out in the Accounts Direction.
+The financial statements are prepared on an accruals basis and must give a true and fair view of the state of affairs of NIPEC, and of its income and expenditure, changes in taxpayers' equity and cash flows for the financial year.

-In preparing the accounts, the Accounting Officer is required to comply with the requirements of the Government Financial Reporting Manual (FREM) and in particular to:
+In preparing the financial statements, the Accounting Officer is required to comply with the requirements of the Government Financial Reporting Manual (FReM) and in particular to:

-- observe the Accounts Direction issued by the Department of Health, Social Services and Public Safety, including relevant accounting and disclosure requirements, and apply suitable accounting policies on a consistent basis - make judgements and estimates on a reasonable basis - state whether applicable accounting standards as set out in FREM, have been followed, and disclose and explain any material departures in the financial statements - prepare the accounts on the going concern basis, unless it is inappropriate to presume that NIPEC will continue in operation - keep proper accounting records, which disclose with reasonable accuracy at any time the financial position of NIPEC - pursue and demonstrate value for money in the services NIPEC provides and in its use of public assets and the resources it controls.
+- observe the Accounts Direction issued by the Department of Health including relevant accounting and disclosure requirements, and apply suitable accounting policies on a consistent basis - make judgements and estimates on a reasonable basis - state whether applicable accounting standards as set out in FReM, have been followed, and disclose and explain any material departures in the financial statements - prepare the financial statements on the going concern basis, unless it is inappropriate to presume that NIPEC will continue in operation - keep proper accounting records, which disclose with reasonable accuracy at any time the financial position of NIPEC - pursue and demonstrate value for money in the services NIPEC provides and in its use of public assets and the resources it controls.

-The Permanent Secretary of the Department of Health, Social Services and Public Safety, as Accounting Officer for health and personal social services resources in Northern Ireland, has designated Mrs Angela McLernon, Chief Executive of NIPEC, as the Accounting Officer for NIPEC.
+The Permanent Secretary of the Department of Health as Accounting Officer for Health and Social Care Resources in Northern Ireland, has designated Mrs Angela McLernon, Chief Executive of NIPEC, as the Accounting Officer for NIPEC.

-The responsibilities of an Accounting Officer, including responsibility for the propriety and regularity of the public finances for which the Accounting Officer is answerable, for keeping proper records and for safeguarding the NIPEC assets, are set out in Managing Public Money published by the HM Treasury.
+The responsibilities of an Accounting Officer, including responsibility for the propriety and regularity of the public finances for which the Accounting Officer is answerable. for keeping proper records and for safeguarding the NIPEC assets, are set out in the Accountable Officer Memorandum, issued by the Department of Health.